Dubai ride hailing app says minimum fare for new affordable service in UAE capital will be AED19

 Careem said in Abu Dhabi will also be welcoming the first Emirati captains and captainahs in the very near future, meaning more jobs for UAE nationals.

-“Abu Dhabi will be the first city to provide licenses for locals to use their own vehicles and drive with Careem which is a very exciting opportunity for us,” said Dutertre.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Abu Dhabi will be the first city to provide licenses for locals to use their own vehicles and drive with Careem which is a very exciting opportunity for us,” said Dutertre.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.